p2panda/handbook/spec/server-client/schemas.md

 ... the following happens:

-1. Client asks server via RPC API (`panda_nextEntryArguments`) about the next `backlink` and `limpaa link` for the next message of type `comment`.
+1. Client asks server via RPC API (`panda_nextEntryArguments`) about the next `backlink` and `skiplink` for the next message of type `comment`.
 This is a required step to sign new bamboo entries on the clients side.
 The server looks into the database and checks if already any user log for `comment` exists.
 Since this is the very first message of this user, it can't find anything.

-    ```json
-    {
-      "schemaName": "comment"
-    }
-    ```

 The server would reject this request if messages of type `comment` are not accepted.
 For now we assume they are accepted.

-2. The server picks the next unused user log id, which in this case is `1` (it is the first possible user log id) and sends it back to the client including `null` for the `backlink` and `limpaa link` field as no entries exist yet.
+2. The server picks the next unused user log id, which in this case is `1` (it is the first possible user log id) and sends it back to the client including `null` for the `backlink` and `skiplink` field as no entries exist yet.

     ```json
     {
       "log_id": 1024,
       "backlink_hash": null,
-      "lipmaalink_hash": null
+      "skiplink_hash": null
     }
     ```